 How the Blackfoot Obtained the Spotted Horses

-How The Man Found His Mate
+How the Man Found His Mate

 How the Old Man Made People